Leandro-Hespanhol/Football-score-board/README.md

 # Once mounted, you should see the application at:
 localhost:3000

-## Core abilities: NodeJS, Sequelize, OOP, API-Rest
+## Core abilities: NodeJS, Sequelize, OOP, API-Rest, Mocha-chai

 ## Description: